TOWN COUNCIL CANDIDATES

 Deb is the Majority Leader of the Town Council, where she works hard to deliver responsible budgets, an exceptional education system, and town services we all can rely on.

-She and her husband Tom have lived in Glastonbury with their three sons since 2012.
+Deb and her husband Tom have lived in Glastonbury with their three sons since 2012.

-Tom is the Chair of the Glastonbury Town Council, where he works to pass responsible budgets, protect our businesses and farms, and maintain our excellent school system
+Tom is the Chair of the Glastonbury Town Council, where he works to pass responsible budgets, protect our businesses and farms, and maintain our excellent school system.

 In the 1980s, Tom served two terms on the Board of Education and two terms as Vice Chair of the Town Council before retiring from public service.
 He returned to public office roughly 10 years ago.

 Tom previously served as the CEO of a children’s social service agency, taught in the state university system for over 40 years, and was an academic author/editor focused on adolescence and mental health promotion.

 Currently, Tom is a gentleman farmer, bibliophile, and owns a book auction company that donates its profits to charity.